anitagraham/refinery_testimonials/readme.md

 </li>
 ````

-For more control over what is displayed you can render the @testimonials collection yourself as html or, as shown below, as json.
+For more control over what is displayed you can render the @testimonials collection yourself as html or json.

 ````ruby
 <%= render "shared/testimonials", :mustache=>{:testimonials => @testimonials.as_json}   %>